 Welcome to a weekly feature on the Renés Points blog.
 Each week this series covers in a “rookie” way either a Delta or travel related theme and attempts to break down to a basic level each topic.
 You can read up on all the previous posts HERE.
 Now on to this week’s feature.

 Well yesterday was an interesting day to say the very least.
 Some would say ridiculous, insulting and even insane by Delta and Amex.
 In my post where I broke the news about the version 1.0 of the changes to the Delta Amex MQD waiver program I suggested if it were to happen a ton of folks would cancel their cards.
 That may just happen now with the 250k spend change.
-My guess is very few will have the stomach to put that much real or manufactured spend on a SkyMiles card when SkyMiles are one of the least valuable travel points on the planet.
+My guess is very few will have the stomach to put that much real or creative spending on a SkyMiles card when SkyMiles are one of the least valuable travel points on the planet.
 They will go for cards with higher returns or value in their minds.
 No problem, I totally respect that!

 But before you cut up and cancel your Delta Amex cards, or even if you just got one and recently paid the fee, you may want to hold off on dumping the card.
 First off, if you are past 30 days of the fee billing, Amex is not going to credit your fee back in whole or in part so you might as well keep the card.
 Damage is already done for a year.